sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/12_Behind_the_scenes_of_React_and_optimization_techniques/155_Preventing_Unnecessary_ReEvaluations_with_React_memo.md

 Created Sunday 10 July 2022

 ### Why
-- In the last page, we acknowledged that React when a component re-evaluates, so do all of it's constituents, even if their props haven't change (which includes not having any).
+- In the last page, we acknowledged that in React, when a component re-evaluates, so do all of it's constituents, even if their props haven't change (which includes not having any).
 This *is* inefficient.

 ### How
 - Solving the problem
 	- The solution is simple, just compare the old and new props and run the component function only if there's a change.
+If there's no change, return the stored copy of the render output, i.e. don't compute it again.
 React provides this functionality out of the box.
 	- This optimization is a trade-off though - prop diffing vs function re-evaluation.
 		- And it depends (on number/complexity of props, number of child components) which is costly, so use `React.memo` with care.
 		- If it's known that props will change frequently, it's better to avoid using `React.memo`.